RezuanChowdhuryRifat/RezuanChowdhuryRifat.github.io/_pages/about.md

 <!-- ![Illustration of combining vision and language modalities](/images/image_to_text_vis.png){: .align-right width="300px"} -->
 👨🏻‍💻 I recently graduated from North South University with a Bachelor's in Computer Science & Engineering.

-🔬 My research interests are in bridging vision and language modalities and Self-Supervised Learning!

-📚 I'm currently working towards my Master's Thesis in the field of Vision-Language-Modelling.

-📽️ I am also interested in assisting others on their path in the world of Machine Learning and academia.
+🔬 My research areas encompass the application of machine learning (ML) in medical image analysis and the advancement of ML through Quantum computing.

+📚 I am excited to pursue a Master's in Computer Science, where I hope to collaborate with leading researchers and contribute to advancements in ML.

 # Selected Experience